UAW chief Shawn Fain says strike talks with automakers are "headed in the right direction"

 The UAW's demands include a 36% pay increase over four years; annual cost-of-living adjustments; pension benefits for all employees; greater job security; a faster path to full-time status for temporary workers; and a four-day work week.
 Along with a pay hike, the union also wants the automakers to eliminate a two-tiered wage system the companies adopted in 2007 as the companies were struggling financially.

-The automakers say they have made reasonable counteroffers, while arguing that the UAW's wage and other demands would make it hard to compete with other car manufacturers.
-Of the three automakers, GM had fallen behind the most in concessions in recent weeks, Fain said Friday.
+The automakers say they have made reasonable counteroffers, arguing that the UAW's wage and other demands would make it hard to compete with other car manufacturers.

+Automakers said this week they're still negotiating in good faith, with Ford saying Thursday it would "continue to work towards finding solutions to address outstanding issues."

+"Negotiations remain ongoing, and we will continue to work towards finding solutions to address outstanding issues," GM said Friday.
+"Our goal remains to reach an agreement that rewards our employees and allows GM to be successful into the future."

 GM adding the EV plants is "a monumental development," said Marick Masters, a business professor at Wayne State University.